12 CBSE NCERT Political Science 7 Regional Aspirations

 Q3

-How did the Indian approach to diversity differ from many European countries, as described in the text?
+What is a core principle of the Indian approach to diversity, as described in the text?

 Answer